What PCT strategy would help a US national stage application?

 Is there a PCT strategy that will benefit your US national stage?

 The PCT application is more than something to push back deadlines.
 While the deferral benefits of a PCT application may be more well known, the PCT can be an effective tool to streamline national stage filings.
 In fact, the PCT application can help reduce costs and timelines of the subsequent nationalizations.
-This article will provide you with helpful knowledge to develop a PCT strategy that will hopefully benefit your national stages, particularly in the US.
+Let’s explore how to develop a PCT strategy that will hopefully benefit your national stages, particularly in the US.

 How to get an early PCT prior art search